pymeasure/pymeasure/docs/dev/adding_instruments.rst

     >>> extreme.channel
     'Y'

-As you have seen, the :func:`Instrument.control <pymeasure.instruments.Instrument.control>` function can be significantly extended by using validators and maps.
+As you have seen, the :func:`Instrument.control <pymeasure.instruments.common_base.CommonBase.control>` function can be significantly extended by using validators and maps.

 .. _boolean-properties: